NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 The second half of the file describes the lens distortion model being used.
 The name of the distortion model appears first, followed by a list of the parameters for that model.
 The number of parameters may be different for each distortion type.

-Samples of each format are shown below:
+Partial samples of each format are shown below. *The part up to and including the line having the pitch is the same for all models and not shown in the examples.*

 * **Null**
   ::